Code-Institute-Submissions/to-do-app/README.md

 -   The user is looking for a simple site that is easy to use.
 -   The user wants to be able to keep track of their notes by marking/un-marking them as complete.
 -   The user wants their previously made notes to persist after leaving the site.
+-   The user wants to their notes to sync across tabs without having to refresh the page.

 ### Design